Licensing the Power BI service for users in your organization

 |Power BI Pro||Publish content to other workspaces, share dashboards, subscribe to dashboards and reports, share with users who have a Pro license||Distribute content to users who have free licenses|

-With a standard, self-service Power BI Pro subscription, admins assign per user licenses.
+With a standard, self-service Power BI subscription, admins assign per user licenses.
 There's a per user monthly fee for Power BI Pro licenses.
 This license type enables collaboration, publishing, sharing, and ad-hoc analysis.
 Content is saved to shared storage capacity that is fully managed by Microsoft.

-A Power BI Premium subscription allocates dedicated capacity to an organization.
+A Power BI Premium subscription license allocates a capacity to an organization.
 Suitable for enterprise BI, big data analytics, and cloud and on-premises reporting, Premium provides advanced administration and deployment controls.
 Dedicated compute and storage resources are managed by capacity admins in your organization.
 There's a monthly cost for this dedicated environment.
 In addition to other Premium advantages, content stored in Premium capacity can be accessed by and distributed to users who don't have Power BI Pro licenses.
 At least one user has to have a Power BI Pro license assigned to use Premium, and content creators and developers still need a Power BI Pro license.

 To compare product features and pricing, see Power BI pricing.